bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/1 Particle Dynamics – Linear motion/1 Kinematics/acceleration.md

 >> $s=$ poition as a [[Scalars and vectors|vector]]
 >> $t=$ time

-Note that this will also work if you are using scala
+Note that this will also work if you are using scalar equivilents.